 The USC Radio Group of KUSC Los Angeles and KDFC San Francisco continue to grow and have openings.
-There is an on air host opening in LA, a Chief Development officer position in SF, and coming soon, an on air host opening in SF.
+There is a newly created position of Chief Development Officer for the entire USC Radio Group, as well as on-air host openings in LA and SF.
 Together this network of stations reaches 1.3 million listeners per week.
 Come to beautiful California and celebrate classical music!
 Learn more/apply

 Chief Engineer – WFMT, Chicago